GAC names week's top volleyball players

-The Great American Conference announced the fifth Volleyball Player of the Week awards for the 2022 season.
-Oklahoma Baptist’s D’Erricka Frierson and Maci Langford garnered the Offensive and Defensive Player of the Week honors.
-Ouachita Baptist’s Courtney Hanson claimed Setter of the Week.
+The Great American Conference announced the sixth Volleyball Player of the Week awards for the 2022 season.
+Arkansas Tech’s Heather Thomas garnered Offensive Player of the Week; Oklahoma Baptist’s Maci Langford claimed Defensive Player of the Week and Southern Nazarene’s Kaley Brubaker earned Setter of the Week.

 GAC OFFENSIVE PLAYER OF THE WEEK